 For a taste of Italy head to Il Matto.
 This laidback and authentic restaurant is located on Bell Street close to Point Danger and Cosy Corner beach.

 Head there for high-quality wood-fired pizzas and homemade pasta.
-Then top it off with a glass of wine! ll Matto is open every day from 11:30 am to 10:30 pm and they have both indoor and outdoor seating.
+Then top it off with a glass of wine! ll Matto is open every day for lunch and dinner and they have both indoor and outdoor seating.

 Pholklore is top amongst Torquay restaurants and as unique and artsy as Torquay itself.
 It takes up the taste, colors, and culinary traditions of Vietnam.